 But not all studies will focus on cancer.

 Three-year results will be presented from studies of benign prostatic hyperplasia treated heat therapy steam (Rezūm, Nx Thera).
 This approach uses condensing steam to release the accumulated heat denaturation and membrane prostate.

-study results resection aqueous jet system will be presented (AquaBeam, PROCEPT BioRobotics), which uses a high saline flow for resection and removal of prostatic tissue in patients with benign prostatic hyperplasia.
+Will be presented research results resection aqueous jet system (AquaBeam, PROCEPT BioRobotics), which uses a high saline flow for resection and removal of prostatic tissue in patients with benign prostatic hyperplasia.

-"I think we'll see that the second wave of energy on the basis of built-in appliances in operation is used more," - Olum said.
+"I think we'll see that the second wave of the built-up energy on the basis of units used more" - Olum said.

-susceptibility to kidney stones will be considered.
+It will be considered susceptible to kidney stones.
 In addition to genetic factors, communication with the potassium in drinking water will be considered in the study of researchers from Stanford University in Palo Alto, California.

 Opioid epidemic will be in the spotlight.
 They will present evidence-based recommendations on the appointment of opioids after urological surgery, developed by a team from Rochester, Minnesota.
 And a retrospective comparison of opioids and ketorolac, a nonsteroidal anti-inflammatory drug, in patients with stones from the ureter will be presented by researchers from Chapel Hill, North Carolina.